itsArnavPrasad/news-category-multiclass-classification/README.md

 - `logs/`: Stores text files containing the output and results of different model runs.
     - `results.md`: Contains the key learnings and overview of the differnet models' outputs.
 - `notebooks/`: Contains the Jupyter notebooks detailing each step of the project.
     - `01_data_ingestion.ipynb`: Notebook for loading, cleaning, and splitting the data.
+If the json file is not downloaded, running this notebook will download the dataset and split the dataset into test train csv files.
     - `02_classical_baselines.ipynb`: Notebook for training and evaluating classical machine learning models.
     - `03_boosting.ipynb`: Notebook for training and evaluating boosting algorithms.
     - `04_cnn_text.ipynb`: Notebook for building and training a 1D Convolutional Neural Network for text classification.